cmeeren/Felicity/DOCUMENTATION.md

 You may encounter the need to have collections or resources that contain several resource types.

-First, I would urge you to consider changing your resource model to avoid it.
+First, I would urge you to consider whether you can change your resource model to avoid it.
 Polymorphic collections/relationships is a complication both in implementation and conceptually.

 If you do need to use it though, Felicity has you covered.
 This is an advanced use-case, though, and while I have tried to make the API both as simple and flexible as I can, compile-time safety can not be guaranteed in all cases.